Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: qualitative results

 \begin{proof} Pivato's formalism is not necessary here.
 Consider the set of particles $\P = \{1\}$ and the morphism $\pi$ that is the projection on the second layer.
 The update function is defined as:

-Intuitively, each particle performs a random walk with independent steps and no bias.
-Thus Corollary~\ref{cor:MainResult} is not sufficient to conclude, and we need to use the general result of Theorem~\ref{prop:MainResult} by proving that $\{1\}$ clashes with itself.\sk
+Checking locality, redistribution, disjunction and coalescence is trivial here.
+Intuitively, each particle performs a random walk with independent steps and bias $\frac 12$.
+Thus Corollary~\ref{cor:MainResult} is not sufficient to conclude, and we need to use the general result of Theorem~\ref{prop:MainResult} by proving that $\{1\}$ clashes with itself. \sk